 Here’s a sample scenario to illustrate how a bond investment might work.

-In this example, investor Anne has used the bond purchase to preserve capital—the initial $1,000 investment—while creating annual cash flow—the $50 yearly payments.
+In this example, investor Anne has used the bond purchase to preserve capital—the initial $1,000 investment—while creating annual cash flow—the $50 annual payments.

 But what if our hypothetical investor wanted to sell her bond before the maturity date?
 In that case, things can get a bit more complicated.